maelys-mcardle/adventure/examples/ottawa/entities/world/mall.md

 You are in the clothing store.
 The clothes here are on the more affordable side of things and they have larger sizes.

+## mallSports: sports shop

+You are in the sports shop.
+It's small, it's mostly athletic clothes or sporty-style everyday wear.
+The sales associate offers you help, and has no qualms about recommending women's wear that would fit your style.

+Everything in here is super pricey.
+You can't afford to buy many things here, though you're inclined to do so.

 ## mallGenericCoffee: coffee shop

 You are in the mall's coffee shop, which is just off of the food court.